webpack/webpack.js.org/src/content/guides/asset-management.md

   };
 ```

-Add some font files to your project:
+Add some font files to our project:

 __project__